4 Ways Physical Therapists Help People With Down Syndrome

 Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.

-A physical therapist will design an individualized treatment program that may include the following goals:
+A physical therapist will design an individualized treatment program that may include the following four goals:

 Physical therapists can help your child learn to master motor skills such as crawling, pulling up from sitting to standing, and walking.
 They can also help caregivers support their child's movement development by providing hands-on training for positioning, movement, feeding, and play, and suggest changes at home to encourage movement and communication development.